JuliaDynamics/DiscreteEvents.jl/docs/src/troubleshooting.md

 ### Process startup

-Under some environments (e.g. Jupyter) between starting processes with `process!` and running a simulation a little sleep, e.g. `sleep!(0.1)` is needed before running a simulation with `run!` to ensure that all started processes have enqueued for clock events.
+Under some environments (e.g. Jupyter) it may happen, that the processes have not started completely before the clock runs.
+In such cases it may help to put a little sleep, e.g. `sleep!(0.1)` between `process!(…)` and `run!(…)` to ensure that all started processes have enqueued for clock events.

 ### A SimProcess fails